Skip to content

 Move Docker image building from Jenkins to GitLab CI

-This unifies the previously separate overlays for the package builder and the package source builder, only keeping the real differences in their respective overlays.
+This unifies the previously separate overlays for the package builder and

 We opt to not use Docker proper since it requires non-trivial